 Expanding Access To In-Demand IT Career Pathways

-on-ramps to IT careers.
+Using employer-driven credentials to support on-ramps to IT careers.

-It’s been nearly two years since the start of the COVID-19 pandemic and the economic downturn it caused, and recovery across the United States is uneven.
-Millions of workers who lost jobs during the pandemic—primarily men and women of color from low-income backgrounds—now must reinvent themselves and build the in-demand skills required for today’s jobs.
+Since the start of the COVID-19 pandemic and the coinciding economic downturn it caused, economic recovery across the United States has been uneven.
+Millions of workers who lost jobs during the recession—primarily Latinx and Black workers from low-income backgrounds—must reinvent themselves and build the in-demand skills required for today’s jobs.

 RITEI Overview